uulong950/qingming-foundation/README.md

 * hardware environment
 * build / run path
 * clear supported and unsupported boundaries
+* repository-level reproducibility

+The minimum bar for inclusion is not implementation alone.

+A Qingming Foundation entry should be a foundation-moving artifact in its own primitive domain: it should clarify how the primitive is structured, how it should be measured, what boundary the implementation reaches, and how others can reproduce or challenge the result.

-Unreleased, experimental, internal, or not-yet-restructured projects are not listed.
+Unreleased, experimental, internal, not-yet-restructured, or non-Qingming-style projects are not listed here.

 ---